National Association of Professional Base Ball Players

 The National Association of Professional Base Ball Players (NAPBBP), often known simply as the National Association (NA), was the first fully-professional sports league in baseball.
+The National Association was founded in 1871 and continued through the 1875 season.
+Whether it should be considered a "major league" continues to be a matter of differing opinion between baseball writers, historians, and others.

-The NA was founded in 1871 and continued through the 1875 season.
-It incorporated several professional clubs from the National Association of Base Ball Players (NABBP) of 1857–1870, sometimes called "the amateur Association".
-In turn, several NA clubs created the succeeding National League of Professional Baseball Clubs (the National League, founded 1876), which joined with the American League of Professional Baseball Clubs (the American League, founded 1901) in the National Agreement of 1903, a "peace pact" that recognized each other as legitimate "major leagues".
-Following nearly a century of cooperation, the two leagues eventually merged into one organization in 2000 as Major League Baseball (MLB).
+The National Association incorporated several professional clubs from the National Association of Base Ball Players (NABBP) of 1857–1870, sometimes called "the amateur Association".
+In turn, several National Association clubs created the succeeding National League of Professional Baseball Clubs (the National League, founded in 1876).
+The National League and the American League of Professional Baseball Clubs (the American League, founded in 1901) later entered a "peace treaty", the National Agreement of 1903, recognizing each other as legitimate major leagues.
+Following nearly a century of cooperation, the National League and American League eventually merged into one organization in 2000 as Major League Baseball (MLB).

 History

 In 1869, the previously amateur National Association of Base Ball Players, in response to concerns that some teams were paying players, established a professional category.
 The Cincinnati Red Stockings were the first team to declare their desire to become fully professional.
 Other teams quickly followed suit.
 By 1871, several clubs, wanting to separate fully from the amateur association, broke away to found the National Association of Professional Base Ball Players.
 (The remaining amateur clubs founded the National Association of Amateur Base Ball Players, which only lasted two years).
 In 1876, wanting an even stronger central organization, six clubs from the NA and two independents established the National League: Boston Red Stockings, Hartford, Mutual, Athletic, Chicago, and the St. Louis Brown Stockings from the NA plus independent clubs Louisville and Cincinnati.

 Several factors limited the lifespan of the National Association including dominance by a single team (Boston) for most of the league's existence, instability of franchises as several were placed in cities too small to financially support professional baseball, lack of central authority, and suspicions of the influence of gamblers.